teebes/tango-core/README.rst

  * complies with the WSGI web standard.
  * most deployments use mod_wsgi under Apache httpd.
- * can also deploy under ISAPI interface on Microsoft's IIS platform.
+ * if needed, can readily port to ISAPI interface on Microsoft's IIS platform.

 * Tango automates content and deployment on a schedule, including:

  * automated deploy using Python standards & automated upgrade using git revision control
- * cron static builds where possible
+ * dynamic views with caching -- cached on a time-to-live schedule via cron
- * dynamic views with caching -- cached on a time-to-live schedule
+ * failsafe -- data updates which fail do not overwrite production data (essential in productions where an API is built from screen scraping)

 * Tango site packages include